-This article is from the Summer 2018 Allergic Living magazine.
-Find that magazine on sale now at Barnes & Noble.
+This article first appeared in the Summer 2018 Allergic Living magazine.

 Hopkins, a nurse, rushed from her seat and was soon attending to Luca, a 10-year-old from New York City, who had eaten one cashew.
 Though his mom, Francine Ingrassia, had never known her son to have a food allergy, Luca quickly began to experience chest pain, stomach pain and increased difficulty breathing.

 Hopkins says it was clear to her that this was a severe allergic reaction.
 She told the crew on the flight from Aruba to Miami: “I need an EpiPen,” and they immediately made an announcement – asking anyone with an epinephrine auto-injector to step forward.
 Fortunately, two passengers volunteered to give the nurse their auto-injectors.

 Airlines are not required to stock easy-to-use epinephrine auto-injectors, though a handful, such as JetBlue and United Airlines, do now have them.
 What is required in all airline medical kits are vials of epinephrine and syringes.
 I asked Hopkins whether the staff on this American Airlines flight appeared to know that epinephrine would be in the medical kit.
 She said this crew seemed unaware.

 Hopkins has been reflecting on the incident, and the urgency with which she needed to administer epinephrine.
 Had she been forced to use a vial of epinephrine, the nurse from Missouri told me it would have presented several issues.